 Yeah, exactly.

-And, you know, when it comes to some of them, like uh extremism on immigration, that sounds pretty qualitative.
+And, you know, when it comes to some of them, like extremism on immigration, that sounds pretty qualitative.

-Like I could talk to two different people who would probably point at each other and say, oh, that guy's an extremist on immigration.
+Like, I could talk to two different people who would probably point at each other and say, oh, that guy's an extremist on immigration.

 I mean, everything you can imagine.

-This is telling them you're gonna get promoted, you're gonna get resources if you can make cases along these, uh along this priority set.
+You're going to get resources if you can make cases along this priority set.

-And so um, not only does this go to the FBI, but there's an already existing since 9-11 massive system of what's called joint terrorism task forces.
+And so not only does this go to the FBI, but there's an already existing since 9-11 massive system of what's called joint terrorism task forces.

-Uh, this numbers like I think over 4,000 people.
+This numbers like, I think, over 4,000 people.

 These JTTFs, the joint terrorism task forces, they are not restricted by that.

-So this is a um much more powerful tool that the federal government has to respond to all of the indicators that we were just describing before.
+So this is a much more powerful tool that the federal government has to respond to all of the indicators that we were just describing before.

-And it's the same argument you make when censorship is being implemented or other types of authoritarian measures, which is look, you may like it in this particular case, or you may be sufficiently scared by the threat being invoked, but at some point, this is going to become part of our permanent Infrastructure and it's going to be used in ways, you know, 10 years from now, 20 years from now by by other politicians who are completely different than the one that you're envisioning will wield this power.
+And it's the same argument you make when censorship is being implemented or other types of authoritarian measures, which is, look, you may like it in this particular case or you may be sufficiently scared by the threat being invoked, but at some point, this is going to become part of our permanent infrastructure.

-And the argument is like, well, even if they are drug boats, like where did this authority come from that we get to just zap people out of out of existence because we think there's drugs on their boat?
+And so as a result, when you see Donald Trump doing things like just randomly blowing up boats off the coast of Venezuela and then claiming their drug boats and the, you know, with no evidence, and the argument is like, well, even if they are drug boats, like where did this authority come from that we get to just zap people out of out of existence because we think there's drugs on their boat?

 And now we have the same thing here on the domestic front.

-You know, of course, the Patriot Act being the ultimate example at the time, it was, oh, this is so radical, everybody recognizes that, but don't worry, it's going to be temporary.
+Of course, the Patriot Act being the ultimate example at the time, it was, oh, this is so radical.

-Here we are 20, you know, five years later, nobody thinks about the Patriot Act anymore, no one talks about repealing it or even limiting it.
+No one talks about repealing it or even limiting it.

 It's just part of the framework.

-And you just use a different agency, Homeland Security or whatever, as opposed to the military.
+Because of the war on terror, if they cite the need to combat terrorist organizations, then really a lot of those limits just kind of disappear and you just use a different agency, Homeland Security or whatever, as opposed to the military.

 Well, this is another aspect that has been, I think, grievously misreported, which has been there's been this kind of hall monitor tendency by the media to be like, oh, you can only designate foreign terrorist organizations via the State Department.